 Magazine Height and Width Variations Explained

-Portrait, landscape, and square formats each serve different content strategies.
-Choosing the wrong orientation affects how readers engage with your publication.
+Portrait, landscape, and square formats each serve different publishing goals.
+Choosing the right orientation helps improve readability, visual impact, and overall reader engagement.

 | Orientation | Typical Dimensions | Best Content Type |